-At stage 2, the ad-hoc faculty Committee exists, where the student will have to submit the written statement of the dispute and reason.
-The statement will be submitted directly to the chairperson before the 15th of March and 15th of October as per the spring and summer grades.
-The chairperson will appoint the ad hoc committee, where the dispute of the student and instructor will be heard.
-The ad hoc committee will be members of the department and non-departmental members as well.
+At Stage 2, the ad-hoc faculty committee exists in which the student will have to submit a written statement of the dispute.
+The statement will be submitted directly to the Chairperson before the 15th of March and 15th of October as per the spring and summer grades.
+The chairperson will appoint the ad hoc committee which is where the dispute of the student and instructor will be heard.
+The ad hoc committee will include department and non-departmental members.
 In this committee, the written statement will be handed over to the committee and burden of proof will exist on the student.
-In the case, the ad hoc committee rejects the dispute.
-The dispute will be forward to the stage 3 (Onondaga Community College, 2016).
+In the case the ad hoc committee rejects the dispute, the dispute will go forward to Stage 3 (Onondaga Community College, 2016).

 Stage 3 is the final appeal stage.
-In this stage, the dispute will be heard by Provost and Senior Vice President.
-The dispute will again be submitted in front of the committee and the decision of the Provost and Senior Vice President will be final and cannot be challenged by the either party.
+In this stage, the dispute will be heard by the Provost and Senior Vice President.
+The dispute will, again, be submitted in front of the committee and the decision of the Provost and Senior Vice President will be final and cannot be challenged by the either party.
 This is the formal process of tackling the dispute in the Onondaga Community College.

 Changes in Nassau Community College

-According to “Human Needs model” of “John Burton” as a conflict management strategy, the individual or group should focus on the security, equal participation, and recognition and resolve the dispute; there should be strong restructuring in the all these factors.
-Moreover, according to “Roger Fisher and William Ury,” the “Principle Negotiation” is the conflict management strategy in which there are some principles, which should be focused on management.
-These principles are; separation of the problem by the people, generation of a variety of options for settlement, prime focus on the interest despite principles and insist on the agreement of objective criteria (Dixit, 2004).
+According to “Human Needs model” of “John Burton” as a conflict management strategy, the individual or group should focus on security, equal participation, and recognition to resolve the dispute; there should be strong restructuring in the all these factors.
+Moreover, according to “Roger Fisher and William Ury,” the “Principle Negotiation” is the conflict management strategy in which there are some principles which should be focused on management.
+These principles are separation of the problem by the people, generation of a variety of options for settlement, prime focus on the interest despite principles and insist on the agreement of objective criteria (Dixit, 2004).

-The Nassau Community College can learn a lot from the dispute process system of Onondaga Community College.
-In the Onondaga Community College, a well-established system exists, which tackle the disputes of the students serious and give proper changes to the both parties to solve the dispute.
-There are three stages exists in the Onondaga Community College.
-At each stage, a different member as per its seniority level hears the case.
-Fair chances are available at the Onondaga community College and appeal available to the both parties so that no unfairness exists and the dispute is solved in the correct and fair manner.
-As compare to it, no such system exists in the Nassau Community College, and the college needs some changes to be made in the dispute process system.
+Nassau Community College can learn a lot from the dispute process system of Onondaga Community College.
+In Onondaga Community College, a well-established system exists which tackles disputes initiated by the students in a serious manner and allow for the proper changes to solve the dispute.
+There are three stages that exist in Onondaga Community College.
+At each stage, a different member of the organization, as per seniority, hears the case.
+Fair chances are available at Onondaga Community College and appeals are available to the both parties so no unfairness exists and the dispute is solved in the correct and fair manner.
+No such system exists in Nassau Community College and the college needs to make some changes in the dispute process system.

-The main changes which are recommended for the Nassau Community College are that the stages should be formed for tackling the dispute as per the Onondaga Community College.
-The stages may be more or less than the Onondaga Community College system but should base on fair seniority level.
-Moreover, there should also be a specific date for registering the disputed, so that the disputes could be solved in the fair time of period.
-Further, then this, the seniority level for each of the stage and alternatives should also be established for Nassau Community College.
-The students and another party should be given fair chances to represent its disputes and forwarding the disputes to the next stage.
+The main changes which are recommended for Nassau Community College are that stages should be formed for tackling dispute as per Onondaga Community College.
+The stages may be more or less than the Onondaga Community College system but should be based on seniority level.
+Moreover, there should also be a specific date for registering the dispute, so it can be solved in a fair period of time..
+The students and another party should be given fair chances to represent a side of the dispute before forwarding disputes to the next stage.